 Thickening the Pudding

-Puddings are thickened one or two ways:
+Puddings are thickened in several ways:

 - Using starch: in order for the starch granules to open up and actively absorb liquid, the mixture needs to come to a boil (1-3 minutes, until it starts to thicken).
 Stir constantly to prevent the mixture from burning.

 - Using eggs: eggs add richness to puddings, whether or not the recipe includes additional thickeners.
 To add eggs to a hot liquid, you need to “temper” them (see Tempering Eggs below).